 My task for this week has been transcribing letters from JPG files to .DOC files of a young man of the 442nd Infantry Regiment during World War 2.
 The 442nd (and the 100th) were composed of Japanese Americans, some drafted, some volunteers, and all extremely patriotic.
 (They’re called nisei, which means second-generation.
 Issei are first generation and sensei are third, I think.)

 The letters are a bit romantic, full of grand ideas, but also realistic.
 They span about three years, from 1942-1944.
 In a letter the kid wrote to a (former) teacher after his whole family had been forcibly removed to an incarceration camp*, he told the teacher that their situation is rough but he knows it would be a lot worse if they were in any country but America, and that it is a trying time for the whole world and innocent people are going to suffer.
 The best they can do is stay positive and work hard and prove by their actions that the incarceration is unjust.
-He also described their living situation to his teacher: some camps weren’t even built yet so the future prisoners were given horse stalls, but his mother and sisters had made their two stalls quite homey with curtains to divide them and rugs to cover the asphalt.
+He also described their living situation to his teacher: some camps weren’t even built yet so the future prisoners were given horse stalls, but his mother and sisters had made their two stalls quite homey with curtains and rugs to cover the asphalt.
 (Each family was only allowed to bring what they could carry – I’m surprised rugs made the cut.)

 In another letter, he’s just gone off to basic training after joining the 442nd.
 I can’t tell if he’d been drafted or volunteered – both seem equally likely.
-One of the common themes that run through his letters is the responsibility both he and his buddies feel to have exemplary service in the Army to prove that they, Japanese Americans, have every right to American citizenship and the rights and privileges therein.
+One of the common themes that run through his letters is the responsibility both he and his buddies feel to have exemplary service in the Army to prove that they, Japanese Americans, have every right to American citizenship and the privileges therein.
 Again, he writes loftily but his ideals are tempered with a bit of reality:

 “… I believe that in this way, we’ll help not only ourselves but the position of the nisei as a whole.
 What better way is there to prove to all that we too deserve the right, the privilege of American citizenship.
 Overnight we won’t notice a change – but it’ll be there.
 At least, we’ve tried!
 People write that we’re fighting to preserve democracy, the American way of life.
 As for me, I’m not fighting for the pre-war America, the America filled with prejudice, intolerance, greed.
 I’m fighting for a better America, striving always to improve this land to a real democracy.
 True, I don’t believe we’ll ever reach the goal of a perfect government because there’ll always be some rats, ignorant and greedy people – but at least we can improve!”